PawanOsman/ChatGPT.Net/README.md

 ```

 ## Features
+-   New method without using a browser.

--   Automatic login to ChatGPT using Microsoft accounts or SessionToken.
+-   Automatic login to ChatGPT using SessionToken (or Microsoft accounts when `BrowserMode` is `true`).
 -   Bypass of Cloudflare protection and fake rate limit protection.
--   Persistent cookie storage to allow for application restart without requiring login.
+-   Persistent cookie storage to allow for application restart without requiring login [`BrowserMode`].
 -   Functionality to reset conversations or create multiple conversations simultaneously.
+-   Automatic refresh of ChatGPT access token.
--   Automatic refresh of ChatGPT access token and Cloudflare cf_clearance cookie for uninterrupted use.
+-   Automatic refresh of Cloudflare cf_clearance cookie for uninterrupted [`BrowserMode`].
--   Efficient use of server resources through the use of a single browser window/tab for managing and using multiple accounts in the same time.
+-   Efficient use of server resources through the use of a single browser window/tab for managing and using multiple accounts in the same time [`BrowserMode`].
 -   Cache system enabled by default, with cached data saved to cache.json to reduce requests to ChatGPT endpoint and reduce rate limiting.
--   Ability to delete all conversations created by the user's account or a specific conversation by its ID.
+-   Ability to delete all conversations created by the user's account or a specific conversation by its ID [`BrowserMode`].
--   Automatic deletion of all conversations at a specified interval.
+-   Automatic deletion of all conversations at a specified interval [`BrowserMode`].
--   Automatic deletion of inactive conversations.
+-   Automatic deletion of inactive conversations [`BrowserMode`].
+##### [`BrowserMode`] = This feature is only available in the old browser method!

+## How the new method working without a browser?
+The new method operates without a browser by utilizing a server that has implemented bypass methods to function as a proxy.
+The library sends requests to the server, which then redirects the request to ChatGPT while bypassing Cloudflare and other bot detection measures.
+The server then returns the ChatGPT response, ensuring that the method remains effective even if ChatGPT implements changes to prevent bot usage.
+Our servers are continuously updated to maintain their bypass capabilities.

 ## To-Do List: